-Tom serves as Pastor of Teaching and Leadership at Redmond Community Church and considers it to be one of the most amazing and challenging experiences of his life.
-Although he grew up in Ohio, he spent most of his adult life in Pennsylvania where he went to college graduating with a bachelor’s degree in psychology and then went on to work 17 years in law enforcement, retiring in 2007.
-After this retirement, he moved to Redmond, Oregon with Nicole, his wife of 19 years, and two daughters, Lauryn and Aaliah.
+Thomas serves as Senior Pastor of Teaching and Leadership at Redmond Community Church and considers it to be one of the most amazing and challenging experiences of his life.
+Although he was born and raised in Ohio, he spent most of his adult life in Pennsylvania where he went to college graduating with a bachelor’s degree in psychology and then went on to work 17 years in law enforcement, retiring as a police Sergeant in 2007.
+After this retirement, he moved to Redmond, Oregon with Nicole, his wife of over 23 years, and two adult daughters, Lauryn and Aaliah.

-In 2011, Tom and Nicole, along with his pastor and spiritual father from Pennsylvania, planted a church where Tom was ordained as a pastor two years later.
-He then joined the team at Redmond Community Church in 2016.
+In 2011, Thomas and Nicole, along with his pastor and spiritual father from Pennsylvania, planted a church where Thomas was ordained as a pastor two years later.
+He then joined the team at Redmond Community Church in 2016

-Tom loves reading, learning, shooting, and spending time with his wife and daughters.
+Tom loves reading, learning, shooting, and spending time with his wife and daughters and close friends.

 In addition to providing counseling and administration, Mike oversees the various small groups in our church.
 An Oregon native, he has a Technical Degree, over 40 years of Business Administration experience, and a wealth of construction and mechanical knowledge.